 I Downloaded a Plan

-I was trying to save, and the plans worked out, but The large amount of tumblehome, and my decision to shorten the boat made attaching strips more difficult for me, so perhaps stick to the plans.
+I was trying to save, and the plans worked out, but the large amount of tumblehome and my decision to shorten the boat made attaching strips more difficult for me, so perhaps you should stick to the plans.
 I was skeptical about the plans' accuracy.
 If you have the same concern, then perhaps purchased plans are a better option; check out the plans at Ashes, for example.